if you don't find the information you need, please contact us at firstname.lastname@example.org

 What are the grade policies for ApEc/AFBM majors?

 All professional courses, including the coursework in the area of emphasis, must be passed with a grade of C- or higher.
 The overall grade point average must be at least 2.000.
-Only general electives may be taken on an S/N grade basis; foundation courses, and professional courses in the core and the area of emphasis must be taken on an A/F grade base.
-The exception is internship credits which are graded S/N.
+Only general electives may be taken on an S/N grade basis; foundation courses, and professional courses in the core, and the area of emphasis must be taken on an A/F grade basis.

 What do I do if I am on academic probation?